-The site manager is responsible for:
+All staff but particularly the site manager is responsible for:

 - Regularly checking the school premises for signs of drug and alcohol use and reporting any concerns to the DSL. - Adhering to the Sharps Policy at all times when handling needles found on school premises.